elliotte/CV/README.md

  - Agile values, principles and practice Object​oriented principles and design Test​driven development
  - Pair programming
  - Ruby 2.0
+ - JavaScript, jQuery and CoffeeScript
  - Rails 4
  - PostgreSQL
  - Sinatra and DataMapper
  - Unit testing with RSpec and Jasmine Integration testing with Capybara
  - Behaviour driven development with Cucumber FactoryGirl fixtures and Shoulda matchers
  - Version control with GitHub
- - JavaScript, jQuery and CoffeeScript
+ - Express, NodeJS and MongoDB
  - HTML5, ERB and Haml
  - CCS3, Twitter Bootstrap
  - WebSockets
  - User authentication and authorisation with bcrypt and Devise Integration of APIs including Twilio, Stripe and Paperclip  - Mailgun API with RestClient
+ - Google, Amazon, Twitter and Facebook API integrations
  - GitHub Flavoured Markdown
  - Deployment to Heroku